rephlexions/RAVE/README.md

 ## Enhancer

-The advanced project is the Enhancer, which integrates multiple external sources and creates complex visualizations, intelligently mixing information that is coherent with each other.
+The advanced project is the Enhancer, which integrates multiple external sources (e.g. API's) and creates complex visualizations, intelligently mixing information that is coherent with each other.